Are you not happy with the specification

-The expert construction mediator brings both parties together, and tries to arrive at a mutually agreeable solution to the dispute.
+The expert construction mediator brings both parties together and tries to arrive at a mutually agreeable solution to the dispute.
 They listen to what both sides have to say, and presents the others point of view to a party, in an agreeable way.
 A good mediator looks into the laid down specifications in the contract, to determine if the builder has deviated from the agreed-upon specifications.
-They would also look into industry standards and best practises, to see if the specifications demanded by the building owner is reasonable, or even technically feasible.
+They would also look into industry standards and best practice, to see if the specifications demanded by the building owner is reasonable, or even technically feasible.

 Unlike an arbitrator, the mediator, however, does not impose a decision on either party.
 The mediator rather makes an effort to make both parties see the other parties point of view, and reconcile the difference.

 Effective building mediation helps both parties arrive at a common ground, and thereby resolve disputes amicably.
 The mediator strives to deliver a win-win solution, acceptable to both parties.
 The mediator has many tricks up his sleeve, including making parties realise the time-value of money, and making them understand a present compromise may be better than a costly and time-consuming legal process.
 For instance, consider a recent case, where a builder ‘won’ £5,000 in court, but ended up paying £13,500 in legal fees!.